 - Click on View Update history > Uninstall Updates

 It will open another window where all recent updates are listed.
-You can double click on it, and choose the concerned update to uninstall.
+You can double-click on it, and choose the concerned update to uninstall.

-I hope this works for you, and you can connect with the Bluetooth devices without any issues.
+I hope this works for you, and that you can connect with the Bluetooth devices without any issues.